 Take That had just got back together after exactly 10 years since they’d split in 1996, and they were now touring internationally to promote Beautiful World, their first album after the reunion.

-It was one of these events where you buy the new album and you are given a limited-edition plastic wristband you need to bring with you the following day to be admitted to the meet and greet with the band.
+It was one of these events where you buy the new album and you are given a limited-edition plastic wristband you’ll bring with you on the following day to be admitted to the meet and greet with the band.

 With your wristband, you can see the boys for about 10 seconds and get your copy signed.

-I hadn’t bought the new album, thus didn’t have any wristband on me.
+I hadn’t bought the new album and didn’t have any wristband on me.

 I was also quite sceptical about the reunion.

 The 90s were over.
-They weren’t kids anymore, and I wasn’t a kid anymore either.
+They weren’t kids anymore and we weren’t kids anymore either.